cshersta/QM/README.md

 Animate message and group loading *

-Trim and toLowerCase (except pswd) all user input

 Login page - clear err on modal close

-Update server returns to use proper header, response codes ? - research proper socket standards
+Update server returns to use proper header, response codes (REST) - https://socket.io/docs/v4/how-it-works/

 Search should return both users and as well as chatGroups that the user is a part of

 Add message box submit button -> useful for mobile

+Implement more efficient data transfer method - as Socket.IO library keeps an open TCP connection to the server, it apparently can result in high battery drain -> use Firebase Cloud Messaging?